Are you looking for a way to spruce up your Betta fish tank?

-The Java Fern will do best in a tank that is at least 10 gallons in size, which is an awesome size tank for your Betta along with a few tank mates.
+The Java Fern will do best in a tank that is at least 10 gallons in size, which is an excellent size tank for your Betta along with a few tank mates.

-There are 4 main varieties of Java Fern, they are;
+There are four main varieties of Java Fern, they are;